GacAcassio/FundamentalsOfCPlusPlus/LowestMarkinEachSemester/ReadMe.md

-# lLowest Mark In Each Semester
+# Lowest Mark In Each Semester

 ames is creating an application that can work with the semester marks of the university students scored in different subjects.
 There is a requirement from the principal to analyze the minimum marks scored in each semester.
 Help James to develop a C++ application for this requirement.